 How much do interns earn?

 One way of finding out is to ask the employers themselves.
-Here are some places where you can find information on how much you can expect to earn.
+Here are some places to find information on how much you can earn.

 • The Bureau of Labor Statistics: The BLS reports that the national median annual wage for all occupations was $51,190 in 2018.